nogibjj/aad64_cloud_hosted_nb/README.md

 ```

 ## Jupyter Notebook:
+This notebook was created using `Google Colab` and then uploaded to my git repository.

 ### Ingest:
 This section has a few cells to load and glimpse the data.
 This is just the preliminary section of the notebook that is not necessary to understand the actual data, so it's easily collapsible.